Jun-depo/Hypothyroid-Prediction/README.md

 ## The Data

 The data was from:  http://archive.ics.uci.edu/ml/datasets/thyroid+disease.
 I used "allhypo.data" for the analysis.
 "allhypo.names" contains the column names of the data.
-Add info about the Jupyter notebook for basic data processing like fill nan values etc.
+Include the info about primary data processing in the Jupyter notebook list below.
 * Hypothyroid_Get_Data.ipynb

 The data contains several categorical data and several thyroid